 WITHDRAWING FROM A COURSE AFTER ADD/DROP PERIOD

-You may withdraw from a course up until the last day of the 13th week of a fall or spring semester.
+You may withdraw from a course up until the last day of the thirteenth week of a fall or spring semester, until the ninth day in a winter session, and until the thirteenth day in a summer session.
 You will receive a final grade of "WD" if the withdrawal is completed in this time frame, which will not affect your grade point average (GPA).
 If you stop attending a class without submitting the Course Withdrawal Form, you will receive a "WF" grade, which will negatively impact your (GPA).

 To officially withdraw from a course, you must submit a Course Withdrawal Form with the required signatures and last date of attendance, to the Registrar's Office in Feldman Center Room c158.